nathandickinson32/nathandickinson32.github.io/README.md

 # Mobile Responsive Design

 A showcase of my work on making web applications mobile-responsive.
-This includes a project where I implemented a slider component with images and router links, ensuring it remains user-friendly across different devices.
+This includes a project gallery with images and router links, ensuring it remains user-friendly across different devices.

 # Skills